mrStefanJ/post-office/README.md

 When enter in Postman, create your workspaces and go to File -> Import and upload file db.json from folder db

-Choose GET Shipment and click send, the same for GET Post
+Choose GET Shipment and click button SEND, the same for GET Post

 ### Fourth
 Run another Node.js